 Who should attend?

-- Classes are held for different age groups: 8-13 year olds, and 14 years old and older.
+- Classes are held for different age groups: 8-12 years old, and 13-17 years old.

 - One parent/support person/caregiver is required to participate in the class with their student.
 This participation is critical for the program to be successfully integrated into everyday life.